- How to get started with it?

-Definetely not!
+Definitely not!
 PatchKit is a drop-in solution.
 If you have your game, just upload it, and you will be supplied with a launcher application.
 Download it and share it with anyone you want.

-How I can upload my game?
+How can I upload my game?

 - Zip your game and drop it into Web UI upload form.

-- Use Unity integration.
+- Use Unity extension.

 How can I publish my game?

-After uploading and processing your version you will see a red Publish button in your draft version view.
+After uploading and processing your version, you will see a red Publish button in your draft version view.
 Just click it and confirm your intent.
 You will be notified when your version is published and ready to be downloaded!

-Where my players can download my game?
+Where can my players download my game?

-My patch size is pretty big.
+My patch size is quite big.
 Why?